sammyamajumdar/weather-insight-assistant-backend/README.md

 # Azure setup
 Required Services: Azure Foundry AI, Azure SQL Database, Azure Data Factory, Azure Container Apps, Azure App Services

+# Future Enhancements

+1. Consume energy demand data corresponding to weather data and create visualisations.
+2. Add feature to create, manage and store user specific data and information.
+3. Improvements to UI (including using a framework like Vite or NextJS).
+4. Build analytics on Microsoft Fabric data warehouse.
+5. Provide support for more locations based on user requirements.
+6. Add connectors for multiple data sources so users can upload / provide their own data sources to trigger the end to end pipeline.

 # Next Steps
 1. Terraform module